odoo/owl/doc/reference/templates.md

 mount(MyComponent, document.body);
 ```

-This function simply generates an unique string id, and register the template
+This function simply generates a unique string id, and register the template
 under that id in the internals of Owl, then return the id.

 ## Rendering svg